reductstore/reductstore/docs/http-api/bucket-api.md

-        "entry_count": "integer", // number of entries in the bucket "size": "integer",        // size of stored data in the bucket in bytes "oldest_record": "integer", // unix timestamp of oldest record in microseconds "latest_record": "integer"  // unix timestamp of latest record in microseconds },
+        "entry_count": "integer", // number of entries in the bucket "size": "integer",        // size of stored data in the bucket in bytes "oldest_record": "integer", // unix timestamp of oldest record in microseconds "latest_record": "integer",  // unix timestamp of latest record in microseconds "is_provisioned": "bool"  // true if the bucket provisioned and can't be changed via API },
     "entries": [        // list of entry stats
         {